syncfusion/blazor-docs/src/charts/bullet-chart/getting-started.md

 > To enable custom client-side source loading from CRG or CDN, please refer to the section about [custom resources in Blazor application](https://blazor.syncfusion.com/documentation/common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

-## Add Bullet Chart component
+## Adding Bullet Chart component

-To initialize the `Bullet Chart` component, add the below code to your **Index.razor** view page under **~/Pages** folder.
+To initialize the Bullet Chart component, add the below code to your **Index.razor** view page under **~/Pages** folder.
 In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and following code can be added.

 ```csharp
 @page "/"